 Why is my French toast soggy in the middle?

-This has always been my number one complaint about French toast.
+This has always been my number one complaint about no milk French toast.
 You can easily avoid this by doing a few simple things:

 - Don’t over soak your bread.
 Make sure you only leave your bread in the egg-milk soak long enough to coat it.
 Don’t let it sit in there while you wait for the pan to be ready.
 This should be a quick 1 – 2 second soak and that’s it.